Archdiocese of Baltimore: 1989 to present

 After Keeler retired in 2006, John Paul II replaced him with Archbishop Edwin O'Brien from the Archdiocese for the Military Services, USA.
 In 2008, O'Brien dedicated the Pope John Paul II Prayer Garden in Baltimore, which he called a "sanctuary in a suffering city."
 In 2011, he became grand master of the Equestrian Order of the Holy Sepulchre of Jerusalem in Rome.

+In 2012, Bishop William E. Lori of Bridgeport was appointed archbishop of Baltimore by Pope Benedict XVI.
+In 2016, the archdiocese confirmed that it had paid a total of $472,000 to settlements to 16 former students of Archbishop Keough High School.
+The plaintiffs claimed to have been sexually abused as children by Reverend A. Joseph Maskell from 1967 to 1975.
+After the archdiocese removed Maskell from ministry in 1994, he fled to Ireland.
+He was never charged with any crimes."